omirobarcelo/test-adfoodio/README.md

 - The app must use styling (even if it's not pretty).
 We recommend [Material UI](https://material-ui.com).

-- The app must 'remember' the user and their order on window refresh.
+- The app must 'remember' the user, their order and its status in a session that that persists between refreshes.

 - The app must have _some_ tests (only enough so we understand how you approach testing)